Square (tool): Accuracy

 Different industries and applications have different requirements for the accuracy of squares.
 Some squares are manufactured to meet regulated standards of accuracy, such as British Standards BS 939:2007 for engineering squares, and BS 3322 for try squares.

 A square can become inaccurate over time through common use and abuse, such as the edges becoming worn or the square being dropped or mistreated.
 The materials, most notably wood, can also vary with changes in temperature and humidity.
 Squares can be checked for accuracy against a known reference, such as a square or piece of machinery that is known to be accurate or against a cylindrical square.
 A bright light or feeler gauges can be used to check for gaps between the square and the object being referenced.

-Through symmetry squares can also be checked against themselves.
-One method for L-shaped squares (illustrated) is to hold the square against a reliable known straight edge, a line is struck using a marking knife or sharp pencil, the square is then flipped over and from the same point another line is struck.
-If the square is accurate there should only be a single line visible.
+Through symmetry, squares can also be checked against themselves.
+One method for L-shaped squares (illustrated) is to hold the square against a reliable known straight edge.
+A line is struck using a marking knife or sharp pencil; the square is then flipped over, and from the same point another line is struck.
+If the square is accurate, only a single line should be visible.

 There are a number of methods for correcting an inaccurate square by hand.
 For example, wooden blades can be corrected using a hand plane and sandpaper, while metal blades can be corrected using a file, emery cloth, or sandpaper.
 Framing squares can be adjusted using a hammer and a punch.